JettWalker/companion_associations_2025/README.md

 # companion_associations_2025
-data repository for manuscript on global companion species analysis. includes datafiles and main analysis R-code
+data repository for manuscript on global companion species analysis. includes datafiles and main analysis R-code.
+When running the code, use the file "No_Outliers.xlsx"